 The City will cover “the land” area promised to the Seed of Abraham.
 How perfect!
 Yeshua IS the Seed of Abraham, and those who belong to Yeshua Messiah are “Abraham’s seed” by faith (Gal 3:29).
 He fulfilled every requirement of the covenants, therefore He will inherit “the land” promised by those covenants.
 He will then own - legally - the land area upon which His City will rest.

-The City will completely cover up the present nation of Israel, and the territory of Ancient Israel.
+The City will more than cover up the present nation of Israel, and the entire territory of Ancient Israel.
 No more disputes concerning property or inheritance.

 12 Gates - 12 Foundations